Watch crews from Oxford and Cambridge universities battle it out on the Thames during The Men's Boat Race and The

 The Oxford University Boat Club and Cambridge University Boat Club first raced each other in 1829, and the first women’s race took place in 1927.
 The races require the student rowers from both universities to train as elite athletes while studying intensive academic courses.

-In 2021, the race took place on the Great Ouse river in Ely, with Cambridge winning the 166th Men’s Boat Race by one length in a quick time of 16 minutes and 57 seconds, taking the overall event record to 84–80 in Cambridge's favour.
-Cambridge beat Oxford for the third year running in the 74th Women’s Boat Race, with an overall margin of five lengths, bringing its total to 44 against its Oxford rivals’ 30 total wins.
+In 2021, the race took place on the Great Ouse river in Ely, with Cambridge winning the 166th Men’s Boat Race by one length in a quick time of 14 minutes and 12 seconds, taking the overall event record to 85–80 in Cambridge's favour.
+Cambridge also beat Oxford for the fourth year running in the 75th Women’s Boat Race, with an overall margin of three quarter of a length, bringing its total to 45 against its Oxford rivals’ 30 total wins.